 The 1031 exchange rule also lays down a guideline for the proceeds of the sale.
 The proceeds from the sale must go through the hands of a “qualified intermediary” (QI) and not through your hands or the hands of one of your agents, or else all the proceeds will become taxable.
 The entire cash or monetary proceeds from the original sale must be reinvested to acquire the new real estate property.
 Any cash proceeds retained from the sale are taxable.

 The second fundamental rule is that the 1031 exchange requires that the replacement property must be subject to an equal or greater level of debt than the property sold, or as a result, the buyer will be forced to pay the tax on the amount of decreased.
 If not, he/she will have to put in additional cash to offset the low debt amount on the newly acquired property.

 1031 Exchange Rules and Timelines:

 The Identification Period: This is the crucial period during which the party selling a property must identify other replacement properties that he proposes or wishes to buy.
 It is not uncommon to select more than one property.
 This period is scheduled as exactly 45 days from the day of selling the relinquished property.
-This 45 days timeline must be followed under any and all circumstances and is not extendable in any way, even if the 45th day falls on a Saturday, Sunday or legal US holiday.
+This 45 days timeline must be followed under any circumstances and is not extendable in any way, even if the 45th day falls on a Saturday, Sunday, or legal US holiday.